HBCU Athletic Conference: History

 On April 17, 2018, it was announced that Rust College had joined the GCAC in the 2018–19 season.

 In 2019, Steve Martin resigned from the conference after 5 years to become commissioner of the Mississippi Association of Community and Junior Colleges.

 In 2019, Southern University at New Orleans suspended its sports program.

 On September 14, 2020, it was also announced that Xavier (La.) would leave the GCAC for the RRAC and on December 18, Talladega was accepted by the SSAC as a new member.
 Both departures became effective after the 2020–21 season concluded, coinciding with Fisk's return to the GCAC as published on March 16, 2021.
 On July 19, it was reported that Edward Waters would leave the GCAC to join NCAA Division II for the first time in its history and re-join the Southern Intercollegiate Athletic Conference the 2021–22 season.

 In October 2021, Southern at New Orleans began to offer sports again after adding a student fee to fund them.
 On January 20, 2022, the GCAC extended its membership to Oakwood University and Wiley College, the conference's first Texas member, in addition to the returning Southern at New Orleans.
 Oakwood and Wiley joined the conference later in July.
 On November 3, the GCAC invited the University of the Virgin Islands to become its member in 2023–24, becoming the first four-year institution in a U.S. territory to join an athletic conference affiliated with the NAIA or NCAA in more than a century.

 On February 29, 2024, the conference announced that it would rebrand as the HBCU Athletic Conference (HBCUAC), effective on July 1.

+On April 21, 2026, the HBCUAC announced that it would add Jarvis Christian University as its 16th member of the conference, effective on July 1.